 Before joining WBRC, Clare was an anchor, reporter and producer for WVUA-TV in Tuscaloosa.
 She began her television career while a student at the University of Alabama.
 After graduation, she accepted a full-time position with WVUA-TV.
 Clare loved serving the West Alabama community, but was happy to return "home" to Birmingham when the right opportunity came along at WBRC.

 In her free time, Clare enjoys volunteering, traveling and running.
 Her biggest personal accomplishment to date is running a marathon a month for a full year (August 2020-August 2021).

 Clare serves on the Board of Directors for the Hope for Autumn Foundation, which raises awareness and money for families who have children battling cancer.
 Clare is also a national volunteer with her sorority, Alpha Chi Omega.

-Clare is married to John, who is also a WBRC FOX6 News reporter.
-She's also the mother OF Anna Clare, Libby, and Drew.
+Clare is married to John, who is a former WBRC News reporter.
+She's also the mother of Anna Clare, Libby, and Drew.

 If you have a story idea, please email her at email@example.com.